alemiaschi/linguistically_informed_t5/README.md

 - **complexity_data** - Contains the datasets for the target task (i.e. complexity score prediction) both for the Italian and English languages.

-The datasets in the ```intermediate_tasks_data``` are structured in training and test data.
+The datasets in the ```intermediate_tasks_data``` folder are structured in training and test data.
 Each file contains one instance per row, with the following information:

-- id: id of the sentence.
+- *id*: id of the sentence.

 - *sentence*: the raw text.